Other Guides

 But before we move forward, let’s first understand what front end development is.

 Front end development involves creating the parts of a website or application that users interact with directly.
-This includes designing layouts, implementing visual elements, and ensuring a seamless user experience by coding the interactions through the use of three basic technologies: HTML, CSS, and JavaScript.
+This includes designing layouts, implementing visual elements, and ensuring a seamless user experience by coding the interactions through the use of three basic frontend technologies: HTML, CSS, and JavaScript.

 Unlike backend development, which deals with server-side logic, front end development focuses exclusively on client-side logic.